How to Install Android Studio on Ubuntu 24.04

 Install Android Studio using Flatpak

 Another way to install Android Studio is to use the Flatpak package manager.
-Flatpak uses a sandboxing package installation, enhancing security and allowing easy updates.
+Flatpak uses sandboxing for package installation, which enhances security and makes updates simpler.

-Flatpak is a third-party application distribution system that is not included in Ubuntu by default.
+Flatpak is a third-party application distribution system that isn’t included in Ubuntu by default.

-You must install the Flatpak package manager and then install Discord from there.
+You’ll need to install the Flatpak package manager first, and then you can install Android Studio from there.

 sudo apt update && sudo apt upgrade